salsify/condition-editor-coding-exercise/README.md

 Many capabilities of Salsify are built around filtered sets of products.
 Products at Salsify consist of properties and their values.
 Properties have a datatype.

 In order to create filtered sets of products in Salsify we created a condition editor.
 This editor is used to build a filter that Salsify applies to the full set of products.
-The resulting set of products, presented in a product index view, is updated as filters are added or changed.
+The resulting set of products, presented as a list, is updated as filters are added or changed.

 In order to create a filter condition a user must choose a property, an operation, and one or more values.
 Due to the differences in property datatypes, not all operations apply to all properties.